Our verdict

 If you're seeking a shoe with a plush midsole, you probably want to steer clear of this one.
 For a daily trainer offering both stability and a softer underfoot feel, you'd be better off considering options like the Saucony Tempus or the Brooks Glycerin GTS 20.

-Also, the Cloudstratus clearly falls short when it comes to breathability, making it less than ideal for summer training in hot weather.
-If breathability is a high priority for you in a do-it-all shoe, the ASICS Novablast 3 would be a better choice.
-And if you want a On shoe that offers enough ventilation, check the Cloudswift 3.
+Also, we found that the Cloudstratus clearly falls short in terms of breathability, making it less than ideal for summer training in hot weather.
+If breathability is a high priority for you in a do-it-all shoe, our tests suggest the ASICS Novablast 3 would be a better choice.
+And if you want an On shoe that offers enough ventilation, we recommend checking out the Cloudswift 3.

 Cushioning